 To manage symptoms and promote overall health, a well-balanced, healthy diet is recommended.
 There’s no special diet for people living with MS. However, a diet low in saturated fats and rich in omega-3 and omega-6 fatty acids may be beneficial.

 Omega-3 is found in fish and flaxseed oil, while sunflower oil is a source of omega-6.
 The vitamin biotin may also offer some benefit, but the National MS Society notes that biotin may also interfere with lab tests and cause inaccurate results.

 It’s always important to discuss your dietary choices with your doctor.

-Another aspect of your life that you’re probably wondering about is your career or job.
-Many people are able to continue working.
-According to a paper published in the BC Medical Journal, many people decide not to disclose their condition to their employers or colleagues.
-Many also report that their daily lives aren’t adversely affected.
+Many people who live with MS can work and have full, active careers.
+According to a 2006 article in the BC Medical Journal, many people decide not to disclose their condition to their employers or colleagues if they have mild symptoms.
+This led the researchers to conclude that the daily lives of those with mild MS were not adversely affected.